bootdotdev/blog/content/golang/split-strings-golang.md

 ## Split using a regex

 Regular expressions are a popular way to manipulate strings, and Go's built-in regex engine can help us out.
-We don't even need to use the `strings` package here, instead we'll use the [regexp package](https://golang.org/pkg/regexp/).
+We don't even need to use the `strings` package here, instead, we'll use the [regexp package](https://golang.org/pkg/regexp/).

 ```go
 package main